einse/efg/README.md

 ## What is the Function?

 The term _Function_ in E-F-G is used more widely than usual.
-By default it responds to the question 'What this could mean?'
+By default it responds to the question 'What does it mean?' or 'What is the purpose of this?'.

 ## Legal information